-As a future work, we would like to apply thermodynamic approach formulated by S. Hendi \textit{et al.} \cite{Hendi2015}.But the discripancy among the different geometrical discription in validating the critical behavior is still not clear conceptually, the solution to this may lie in the domain of quantum gravity.
+As future work, we would like to apply the thermodynamic approach formulated by S. Hendi \textit{et al.} \cite{Hendi2015}.
+The discrepancy among the different geometrical descriptions invalidating the critical behavior is still not clear conceptually; the solution to this may lie in the domain of quantum gravity.
 The underlying reason for the critical behaviour is the microscopic interaction in the black hole.
 The discrepancy between different geometric approaches can be resolved only with the proper understanding of the black hole microstructure.
 Even though there were successful attempts to count the microstates in supersymmetric black holes, the computation of the same for simple black holes like Schwarzschild is yet to be done.
 But still hopeful in research for a quantum gravity theory that can guide us in studying microstructure of black holes.